jmuzsik/blog/content/it/aws-lessons.md

 #### How do you nurture this culture?

 - make it easy
-- use [python decorators](https://realpython.com/blog/python/primer-on-python-decorators/) to do so on the applicationn level
+- use [python decorators](https://realpython.com/blog/python/primer-on-python-decorators/) to do so on the application level
   - don't forget to setup alarms and escalation path once you have measurements in place

 #### Details